dallas-hall/learning-containers-and-orchestration/kubernetes/04.security/README.md

 #### AquaSec Tracee

-Is an open source tool that uses EBPF and can be used to trace syscalls from a container at runtime.
+Is an open source tool that uses Extended Berkeley Packet Filter (eBPF) and can be used to trace syscalls from a container at runtime.
 It is easy to run this as a Docker container but it requires a couple of Docker Volume mounts and to run in privileged mode.

 ![images/tracee.png](images/tracee.png)